erajasekar/cs-workshop/PITCHME.md

 +++

+### Algorithms can solve complex problems

-### Algorithms can be combined to solve complex problems
+Algorithms can be combined together to solve complex problems.

-Algorithms combine with other algorithms to use the results of other algorithms, in turn producing results for still more algorithms.
+Just like simple mathematical operations are combined to produce complex mathematical formulas.

 +++
 ### Algorithms are everywhere

-Algorithms fly the airplanes, predict weather.
+Algorithms fly the airplanes, forecast weather.
 They run factories, tell us driving directions and so on.

 > Scientists make theories, and engineers make devices.
 Computer scientists make algorithms that connects both theories and devices.